ghaiklor/iterm-fish-fisher-osx/README.md

 - `license` function for generating GitHub license in your current folder.
 - `pj` function allows to easily jump between your favorite directories.
 It installs with configured `~/Library/Projects` folder, so you can jump to any of your projects by calling `pj <PROJECT_FOLDER_NAME>`.
 - `shark` function build sparklines right in your terminal.
+- `tmate` terminal sharing
 - `upto` function gets you to a parent folder.
 I.e. you're inside `a/b/c/d/e/`, calling `upto b` will navigate you into `a/b`.
+- `vault` Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
 - `z` function shows the most recent and frequently visited folders, so you can go there without typing `cd` everytime.

 ## How To Setup